Nonye2K3/chia/FAQ.md

 First, running more than one node with the same private keys on your home network is wasting bandwidth by syncing two copies of the blockchain over your download link.
 You can get the same results by running one node and [using multiple harvesters](https://github.com/Chia-Network/chia-blockchain/wiki/Farming-on-many-machines) on multiple computers.
 Second, if you have [uPnP](https://www.homenethowto.com/ports-and-nat/upnp-automatic-port-forward/) enabled on both nodes and your home router supports uPnP (and most do) it will cause both of your nodes to not sync the blockchain.
 You need to disable uPnP on all or all but one node behind a uPnP enabled router.
 The CLI command `chia configure --enable-upnp False` will turn uPnP off on a node.
 It requires a restart of the node to take effect.
 If you disable UPnP on all but one of your nodes then your local router will forward inbound 8444 traffic to the one node and the rest will now be able to connect to the network but just will not accept inbound connections from the network.

-# How do I rotate logs?

-In the past we recommended using logrotate but python did not interact nicely with it.
-Starting with 1.0 beta 6, chia-blockchain will automatically rotate every 20MB and save 7 previous log segments before deleting the oldest so you don't have to do anything.

 # Why does my node have no connections?

 If your node has no connections, it could be one of many reasons.
-You might need to disable upnp in the config file (~/.chia/config/config.log).
+You might need to disable upnp in the config file (~/.chia/VERSION/config/config.yaml) or by using the cli command `chia configure -upnp false`.
 You might have multiple nodes running on the same machine, or in the same wifi network.
 Make sure to close all chia appliations on your computer.
 Also check your firewall or antivirus software, which might be blocking connections.